morepath/morepath/doc/views.rst

   WebOb exceptions are also response objects, so you could return them directly from your view instead of raising them.
-But not that if you do this exception views cannot be used for this response, however -- the default WebOb exception response view is used always.
+But not that if you do this exception views won't be used, however -- the default WebOb exception response view is used always.

 Sometimes your application raises an exception.
 This can either be a HTTP exception, for instance when the user goes to a URL that does not